jvargas98/How-to-integrate-Bolt-in-your-Express.js-server/README.md

 ## About

-In this post I will show you how to integrate the Bolt for JavaScript framework to your Express.js server to make your Slack application can coexist with your server, this to have both features of both frameworks in a single server.
+In this post I will show you how to integrate the Bolt framework for JavaScript in your Express.js server to make your Slack application can coexist with your Express.js server, this to have both features of both frameworks and also be able to handle your http requests from Slack and requests to your Express.js server on a single server.

 ## What is Bolt?
 Bolt is a foundational framework that makes it easier to build Slack apps with the platform's latest features.